Programming-SBCG853-Cohort2/learning-linux-PMuchina/README.md

 When we have an empty directory that we might want to remove, we use the remove directory command
 ## rmdir

+when navigating through the terminal, the tab assists you to autocomplete and saves you from alot of typing when we want to move files to a new directory, we use the **mv** command from the source to the destination.
+The mv command can also be used to rename files from the old to new name.
+## mv